Sport Specific Training

 Sport performance is highly sport specific.
 Likewise, optimal training for sport performance should be highly sport specific.

 Years ago, I demonstrated this concept by accident.
 At the time, I was road biking extensively.
 I trained 6 to 10 hours a week using a formal plan with periodization.
 I trained with a heart rate monitor.
-You would have thought my quadriceps muscles were highly trained.
+One would have thought my quadriceps muscles were highly trained.
 I found out they were trained for cycling not running.
 One of my bicycle wheels broke.
 It was in the shop for two days.
 On one of those days, I ran for 60 minutes which I thought would be a low intensity workout for me considering how much cycling I had been doing.
 The next two days I had very sore quadriceps muscles.
 This demonstrated that the low impact cycling work of my thighs was different than the high impact, plyometric work of running.

 Boiled down to the simplest form, if you want to perform well in the sport of long-distance cross-country skiing, you should train by doing a lot of long-distance cross-country skiing, not by mostly running on a treadmill.
 That is not to say that running would not help you, but rather, long distance cross country would help you more.
 If you want to perform well hiking up mountains, do a lot of walking uphill rather than using an elliptical trainer.